12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: MOLINDRIO 18, 52440, Poreč, Croatia

 Check out the greatest variety of water tourist attractions in this Croatian water park in Istria.
-Regardless of whether you like fast water slides, relaxing pools, or a 500-meter lengthy lazy river, the Aquacolors Waterpark supplies something for everyone.
+Whether you like fast water slides, relaxing pools, or a 500-meter-long lazy river, the Aquacolors Waterpark supplies something for everyone.

-There are several fun water slides and 3 exterior pools, one even has a pebble coastline and waves.
+There are several fun water slides and three exterior pools; one even has a pebble coastline and waves.
 The Aquacolors water park offers free beach umbrellas and sunbeds.
-If you want to escape the warm summer sun, there are a variety of areas in the shade so you can kick back and stay cool.
+If you want to escape the warm summer sun, there are various areas in the shade so you can kick back and stay cool.

 After a day of slides, take it easy on one of the 140 massage therapy water benches that you can find in the chill-out area.
 A great touch is the Lounge Bar which has an artificial beach to create the illusion that you’re sipping tasty cocktails next to the sea.
 There are also several local food options for when you get hungry.